What Is A Head Cold?

 • One of the main prevalent side effects of a cold is sinusitis.
 Sinus pain and pressure are evident symptoms.
 In most cases, acute sinusitis resolves on its own within two weeks.
 See your doctor if your sinus pain persists for more than ten days without improvement.

 • People with weak immune systems are more likely to develop secondary bacterial infections.
 It is possible to develop a secondary bacterial infection, such as pneumonia, following a cold.
-It is important to seek medical assistance if you develop increased or worsening symptoms.
+It is essential to seek medical assistance if you develop increased or worsening symptoms.

 The following practices can be used to prevent colds since there is no vaccine available: